Frequently Asked Questions

 CAN YOU FILL OUT FORMS OR PROVIDE A LETTER?

-We are happy to help you by completing most forms and letters.
-This includes FMLA, accommodation requests, disability forms, emotional support animal and service-dog letters.
-However, each request will be on a case-by-case basis.
-Your Provider reserves the right to deny any request.
-Certain lengthy request may incur additional fees.
+We are happy to assist you by completing most forms and letters, including FMLA paperwork, accommodation requests, disability forms, and emotional support animal or service dog letters.
+Each request will be evaluated on a case-by-case basis, and your provider reserves the right to deny any request.
+Please note that particularly lengthy or complex requests may incur additional fees.

 DO YOU NEED TO BE GOOD WITH TECHNOLOGY TO DO TELEMEDICINE/VIRTUAL PSYCHIATRY?